The Arena Group Holdings

 Series B in 2007

-Keibi Technologies specializes in the moderation and classification of user-generated content (UGC) for online communities.
-The company offers web-based moderation solutions tailored for customer service teams, as well as turnkey services that allow clients to fully outsource their moderation needs.
-Keibi's platform is designed to help businesses, including social networks, consumer brands, and advertisers, effectively manage inappropriate or low-value content, thereby protecting their brands and enhancing advertising revenue.
-By improving member experiences and increasing content monetization, Keibi aids its customers in maximizing the productivity of their moderation efforts.
+Keibi Technologies specializes in providing solutions for the moderation and classification of user-generated content (UGC) for online communities.
+The company offers both web-based moderation tools for customer service teams and turnkey moderation services, allowing clients to fully outsource their content moderation needs.
+By doing so, Keibi enables social networks, consumer brands, and advertisers to effectively manage inappropriate or low-value content, thereby protecting their brands and enhancing their advertising revenue opportunities.
+The company's solutions contribute to improved user experiences, increased monetization of content, and enhanced productivity for moderators, thereby supporting the growing reliance on UGC in various industries.

 ZenZui a new mobile browser that aims to make surfing the web on your mobile device easier through widgets.
 The application that lets you surf over a 6×6 grid of website widgets by panning and zooming around the grid.
 Each of the widgets is a mobile optimized version of a website you interact with by zooming into it.